Textile bleaching: Discovery of Chlorine

 After discovering Chlorine in the late 18th century, when chemical bleaching came into existence, the chemical bleaching rose above Grassing, as it was quicker and possible in indoors.

+The French chemist Claude Louis Berthollet first demonstrated the bleaching properties of chlorine and subsequently developed liquid bleaches around 1789.
+James Watt is credited with bringing it to Britain, and a fellow Scot, Charles Tennant patented a more practical bleaching powder that made chlorine-based bleaching a commercial success.

 Scouring

 Scouring is the first process carried out with or without chemicals, at room temperature or at suitable higher temperatures with the addition of suitable wetting agents, alkali and so on.
-Scouring removes the impurities such as waxes, pectins and makes the textile material hydrophilichy or water absorbent.
+Scouring removes the impurities such as waxes, pectins and makes the textile material hydrophilic or water absorbent.
 Scouring is then followed by the bleaching process.

 Bleaching

+The term "bleach" originates from a French word signifying "to whiten."
+In essence, the process of bleaching involves whitening by removing substances that impart color to the material undergoing the bleaching treatment.
 Bleaching is the process of decolorizing the material after it has been scoured.
 Bleaching textiles can be classified as oxidative bleaching and reductive bleaching which can be carried out with oxidizing and reductive bleaching agents.
 Bleaching agents attack the chromophores and alter the color absorbing properties of the objects.

 Oxidative bleaching

 Generally oxidative bleachings are carried out using sodium hypochlorite, sodium chlorite or sulfuric acid.

 Vegetable fibres, animal fibers, and mineral fibres are the three major types of natural fibers.
 Natural fibers such as cotton, ramie, jute, wool, and regenerated fibers such as bamboo are all generally bleached with oxidative methods.